 Whether youre reconsidering the terms of your policy after decades of coverage or just now requesting a quote, life insurance can feel overwhelming.
-Once you have figured out how much coverage you need and whether term life insurance or whole life insurance is more appropriate for your situation, you still have to choose a beneficiary.
+Once you have figured out how much coverage you need and whether term life insurance or whole life insurance is more appropriate for your situation, you still have to choose your life insurance beneficiary.
 In some circumstances, the decision might be pretty straightforward.
-But in many others, choosing a beneficiary comes with more caveats than you might have considered.
-Here is a quick primer on how to choose the best life insurance beneficiaries:
+But in many others, choosing a life insurance beneficiary comes with more caveats than you might have considered.
+Here is a quick primer on how to choose your life insurance beneficiary:

-Choose Your Beneficiary (or Beneficiaries) Based on Your Situation
+Choose a Life Insurance Beneficiary (or Beneficiaries) Based on Your Situation

 Essentially, your beneficiaries should be chosen based on the people who are financially dependent on you in any significant way.
 These dependents – not always the same dependents you would claim on your tax return, are likely different for everyone.
 If youre married with no children, for example, your primary beneficiary would likely be your spouse.
 Even if he or she also has a stable career, a life insurance payout can cover the loss of income.
 It’s important to know if the payout is available to help pay off debts.
 But what about if youre married with no kids but have a parent you expect to support in retirement?
 Or you have a relative who helped you pay your way through college and you want to repay them?
 What if youre single and want to make a large final donation to a charity?
 Or if you want to ease the financial burdens of a good friend?
 There are few rules when it comes to designating a life insurance beneficiary – the money can go to a single person, multiple people, a trust or a charity.
 Which option is right for you depends entirely on your circumstances.